Caitlin Clark of Iowa is the AP Player of the Year in women's hoops for the 2nd straight season

 Clark’s play with her logo-depth 3-pointers and dazzling passes has captured the hearts of fans who showed up by the thousands wearing her No. 22 jersey whether Iowa was at home or on the road all season.

-“I think that’s the best part about what I get to do.
-I grew up having those role models and aspiring to be where I am today,” Clark said.
-“It’s super special to see your impact not only in the state of Iowa but across the country. … To be able to have that impact on the next generation is really special, and you just hope to dream and aspire to be like you one day and chase after all their dreams.”
+One of those players she inspired was Love Johnson, a standout player on her Cleveland middle school basketball team.
+Johnson and her coach Shawn Cox were on stage with Clark when she was presented the award.

+“If we’re at home or on the road the arena is screaming, there’s young boys, there’s young girls that you know are inspired,” Clark said.
+“Whether you win or lose, no matter how many points you score, at the end of the day that doesn’t really matter.
+It’s the people that you’re inspiring.
+I think that’s been the coolest part of my journey.”

-Opposing coaches have called her a generational talent and tried to stifle her creativity and scoring, but she averaged 31.9 points, 7.3 rebounds and 8.9 assists during the regular season to help Iowa go 29-4 and earn a No. 1 seed in the NCAA Tournament.
+Opposing coaches, including AP Coach of the Year Dawn Staley, have called Clark a generational talent and tried to stifle her creativity and scoring, but she averaged 31.9 points, 7.3 rebounds and 8.9 assists during the regular season to help Iowa go 29-4 and earn a No. 1 seed in the NCAA Tournament.

 Her college career will be come to an end this weekend and it has been quite a ride for the West Des Moines native.